nrinaudo/kantan.csv/docs/src/main/tut/benchmarks.md

 * [jackson csv] is frighteningly fast.
 * [uniVocity] is being used in a context for which it's known to have suboptimal performances, and still has one of the better results.
-* tabulate has pretty decent parsing performances, all things considered.
+* tabulate's internal parser has pretty decent parsing performances, all things considered.

 ## Writing